kentakuramochi/nnc/README.md

 $ make test
 ```

-It requires the ceedling container.
+It needs to build the Docker image `nn-with-c:<USER>` for unit test.

 ## Clean